-In 2016, with the support of Sportsgirl, Butterfly is holding Love Your Body Week, September 5-11, because BODY CONFIDENCE is worth CELEBRATING!
+In 2017, with the incredible support of Sportsgirl, Butterfly is holding Love Your Body Week, September 3rd - 9th, because BODY CONFIDENCE is worth CELEBRATING!

 This campaign coincides with Body Image and Eating Disorder Awareness Week (BIEDAW) and aims to promote body confidence in all Australians by celebrating body diversity.

-Love Your Body Week 2016 brings the whole community together to acknowledge that there is not one ideal body shape and to embrace the fact that body shape does not define a person’s worth.
-With that in mind, here are three simple ways that you can get involved and make a positive difference:
+Love Your Body Week 2017 brings the whole community together to acknowledge that there is not one ideal body shape and to embrace the fact that body shape does not define a person’s worth.
+With that in mind, here are some simple ways that you can get involved and make a positive difference:

 It can be extremely difficult raising the subject of eating disorders with a friend or loved one.
 To be supportive one needs to learn what to say and what not to say.

 We can help you with knowing when to talk to your friend and what to say. ›

 Communicating your concern with your child about eating and dieting behaviour can be extremely difficult.
 Butterfly offers a range of services that can provide you with skills and information related to communicating with your child.